Subject leader: Miss Jen Lambie.

 Within our PE lessons we aim to:

 Every term there are a number of different extra-curricular sports clubs for boys and girls to participate in.
-These clubs are run by teachers, Naomi (Our sports specialist) and external sports coaches, and may vary depending on the term.
+These clubs are run by teachers and external sports coaches, and may vary depending on the term.
 We have asked the children to be involved in saying what clubs they would like and have worked with them to provide a varied and fun time table.
-Some of these clubs are supported by our Sports Mentors who help to encourage the younger members of the club in their learning.
+Some of these clubs are supported by our Sports Ambassadors who help to encourage the younger members of the club in their learning.